Search archived articles, review expert clinical advice, and access helpful professional links and information.

 Dr. Kornblau is a former Robert Wood Johnson Health Policy Fellow in the U.S. Senate, where she worked on disability issues.
 She is a Past President of the American Occupational Therapy Association and a past chair of the AOTA Commission on Standards and Ethics.
 She is the current Advocacy and Policy Coordinator of AOTA’s Rehabilitation and Disability Special Interest Section.
 As an attorney, she litigated cases under the Americans with Disabilities Act, involving discrimination in employment, state and local government services, and health care services.
 Dr. Kornblau has presented nationally and internationally and is widely published.

 Topic: Seating & Positioning/Mobility

-Michelle is an occupational therapist with 25 years of experience and former Clinical Director of The Assistive Technology Clinics of The Children’s Hospital of Denver.
-She is a well-respected lecturer, both nationally and internationally and has authored 4 book chapters and nearly 200 articles.
-She is the editor of Fundamentals in Assistive Technology, 4th ed. and Clinical Editor of NRRTS Directions magazine.
-Michelle is on the teaching faculty of RESNA.
-Michelle is a past member of the Rehabilitation Engineering Research Center (RERC) on Wheeled Mobility Advisory Board and is a member of the Clinician Task Force.
-Michelle is a certified ATP, certified SMS and is a Senior Disability Analyst of the ABDA.
+Michelle is an occupational therapist with over 30 years of experience and has been in private practice, Access to Independence, for over 15 years.
+She is a well-respected lecturer, both nationally and internationally, and has authored numerous texts, chapters, and articles.
+She is the co-editor of Seating and Wheeled Mobility: a clinical resource guide, editor of Fundamentals in Assistive Technology, 4th ed., NRRTS Continuing Education Curriculum Coordinator, and Clinical Editor of NRRTS Directions magazine.
+Michelle is a RESNA Fellow and member of the Clinician Task Force.
+Michelle is a certified ATP, certified SMS, and is a Senior Disability Analyst of the ABDA.